gridbugs/til/til.md

 all other clients from that session.
 This is useful when switching between machines with different screen sizes, as the tmux session will resize such that it fits within the terminals of all attached clients.

+Cooked rice goes off unless it's refrigerated, and only keeps for a few days in the fridge.
+Cooked rice attracts fungi and mold that produce mycotoxins that are _super_ bad for you.